ShayShmeltzer/FnDevCS/README.md

     <br> ![step image](images/21.png)
 </br>Add an Fn->Fn Deploy step
 </br>Fill in the name of the app you created in previous labs, the registry host, user name,
-    and the api URL (which is available on the app Getting Started Tab)
+    and the api URL (which is available on the app Getting Started Tab).
+Make sure the "Do not push" checkbox is uncheked.
     <br> ![step image](images/25.png)
 </br>Now click Save and then Run the Build, You can monitor the execution through the login